 In this work, we extend the recently developed formalism for addressing CPT- and Lorentz-violating effects in the collisions of high-energy hadrons at large momentum transfer \cite{Kostelecky:2019fse} to include spin-dependent effects.
 Precisely, we consider a set of dimensionless, CPT-even, parity-odd, and spin-dependent minimal SME coefficients affecting the propagation and interactions of quarks in the neutral-current DY process.
 It is demonstrated that the unpolarized DY process in the ultrarelativistic limit, through $\gamma/Z$ interference and pure $Z$ exchange, provides a natural avenue for accessing and constraining these coefficients.
-Note that effects of Lorentz violation on the $Z$ boson have also been studied in similar processes \cite{Fu:2016fmf, Colladay:2017zen, Michel:2019tti}, however these considerations are outside the scope of this work.
-We derive the leading-order cross section as a function of the dilepton invariant mass, and coupled with data on $Z$-boson production from the LHC place estimated constraints on the coefficients for Lorentz violation for all quark species residing in the proton.
+Note that effects of Lorentz violation on the $Z$ boson have also been studied in similar processes \cite{Fu:2016fmf, Colladay:2017zen, Michel:2019tti}, however, these considerations are outside the scope of this work.
+The leading-order cross section as a function of the dilepton invariant mass is derived.
+Coupled with data on $Z$-boson production from the LHC, real and simulated constraints are placed on the coefficients for Lorentz violation for $u, d, s,$ and $c$ quarks.